Asbestos Exposure in Oil Refineries

 Additionally, refinery workers used protective equipment made with asbestos.
 This equipment included gloves, shields, and clothing designed to protect workers while performing their jobs.

-How Refinery Workers Are Exposed
+How Were Refinery Workers Exposed to Asbestos?

 Most of those facilities, built before any restrictions protected workers, are still in operation today.
 Although abatement has been performed in some locations, most refineries today still contain potentially harmful asbestos.

-Asbestos is safe when contained; however, if any asbestos product is disturbed, fibers can become airborne.
+Asbestos is safe when contained.
+However, if any asbestos product is disturbed, fibers can become airborne.
 Once in the air, workers may inhale the fibers.
 Inhaled fibers may embed in tissues of the human body, causing cell damage.[4]

 Maintenance and repair workers are at particular risk because they take components apart, often disturbing old asbestos.
 Anyone working with repair, installation, or maintenance of equipment containing asbestos may become exposed.